Particular/docs.particular.net/tutorials/nservicebus-step-by-step/5-retrying-errors/tutorial.md

 ## Causes of errors

-In systems programming, where connectivity is a major concern, there are generally three broad categories of exceptions:
+Where connectivity is a major concern, there are generally three broad categories of exceptions:

 ### Transient exceptions